GarryLed/IoT-team-collaboration-project/README.md

 ## Future improvements planned and potential next steps in developing the idea further [1 page]
+* Integration with Emergency Services
-It is possible to notify the local fire department in case someone forgets to turn off the stove and leaves the house.
-This notification should not be limited to the user only.
+We can develop a system that notifies the local fire department in case the stove is left unattended for a long time.
+I think this notification shouldn’t be limited to the user only.

+* User Friendly Notification
+We can make the system more user-friendly by creating an interface that enables users to configure their emergency notification settings.